matiwan3/project-scripts-and-scrappers/john talks/README.md

 ### Functionality:
 - Listens for trigger phrases such as:
-  - "john banana" (turn off my PC and exits the program)
+  - "close" (turn off my PC and exits the program)
-  - "john hibernate" (hibernates the PC and exits the program)
+  - "hibernate" (hibernates the PC and exits the program)
-  - "john lock" (locks the PC and doesn't exit the program)
+  - "lock" (locks the PC and doesn't exit the program)
-  - "bye john" (exits the program)
+  - "adios" (exits the program)
-- Executes corresponding actions like:
-  - Shutting down the PC
-  - Hibernating the PC
-  - Locking the PC
-- Supports termination by saying "Bye John".
+  - "help" (prints help menu)

 ### Dependencies:
 - `speech_recognition`: Library for speech recognition.